-Those charged with governance are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in the annual report for the year ended 31 December 2022, but does not include the financial report and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information in the Group's annual report for the year ended 31 December 2024, but does not include the financial report and the auditor's report thereon.

-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-If, based on the work we have performed on the other information obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of management and those charged with governance for the Financial Report
+Responsibilities of the directors for the Financial Report

-Management is responsible for the preparation and fair presentation of the financial report in accordance with International Financial Reporting Standards and for such internal control as management determines is necessary to enable the preparation and fair presentation of a financial report that is free from material misstatement, whether due to fraud or error.
+The directors of the Company are responsible for such internal control as the directors determine is necessary to enable the preparation of:

+i) the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, the directors are responsible for assessing the ability of the group to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group or to cease operations, or has no realistic alternative but to do so.